Rainier-PS/Terminal-Zen-Garden/README.md

 python main.py
 ```

-You’ll see a fullscreen terminal interface — you're now inside the garden!
+You’ll see a fullscreen terminal interface.
+You're now inside the garden!

 ---